 Dr Princess Moswa-Kato: I believe each day is a gift.
 I wake up every morning with new, refreshed energy for the blessings and new challenges of the day.

-As a vet working in the agricultural sector, what do you think the biggest challenges are to agricultural veterinarians right now?
+As a vet working in the agricultural sector, what do you think the biggest challenges are?

 I think there are challenges for each vet each day.
 I can say the biggest challenge for a vet in the (pharmaceutical) industry is having (animal) owners that believe our products must work wonders and work immediately.
 Otherwise they do not believe they work.